mikey1384/twinkle-network/README.md

 ## Twinkle Website

 To run:
+- import db.sql to your mysql
 - in /api folder there is a file with filename "rename this to - siteConfig.js" change the filename to siteConfig.js and modify the content for your own use
 - same applies to /shared/constants/change this filename to ... files
 - first npm install, then run: npm run dev & npm run devapi for development (separate instances).
 Or npm run build, then npm run startapi & npm run start for release version.

 About this project: